mhoffrog/onedev-manual/pages/run-on-bare-metal.md

-# Run on Bare Metal
+# Run on Bare Metal Machine

 To achieve maximum flexibility, you may run OneDev on bare metal machine